 If being ghosted stirs up unpleasant memories, it means that you still haven’t moved past them.
 Perhaps it is a sign to self-reflect and take the time to process and recover from earlier rejections and betrayals.

-Think about what those experiences have taught you and how different you are now from who you were back then.
+Think about what those experiences have taught you and how different you are now from who you were.
 Take time to learn from your experiences.
-This way, you will find it easier to build healthier relationships in the future.
+This way, you will find it easier to build healthier relationships later on.

 Condemnation -> Gratitude

-It might be tempting to start focusing on your flaws, the things you said or did wrong, or how things could have been different.
-Do not try to pick yourself apart because of someone else’s actions.
+It might be enticing to start focusing on your flaws, the things you said or did wrong, or how it could have been different.
+Do not try to pick yourself apart because of someone else’s decisions.

-Instead, focus on all the little positive things that you enjoy in your life.
-It can be something as simple as a new book, your favorite sweater, a video game you play often, or the way your hair looks.
+Rather, emphasize all the little positive things that you enjoy in your life.
+It can be something as mundane as a new book, your favorite sweater, a video game you play often, or the way your outfit looks.
 Practice being grateful for these things – and for yourself!

 After all, you are the person who has managed to get you through every single bad day you’ve ever had.
 Realize that you will always be there to support yourself.
 Become your best friend.